HYTOT/HYTOT.github.io/src/vocabularies.md

 *treacherous* [adj.] [ˈtretʃərəs] / disloyal / faithless (a person who is treacherous deceives someone who trusts them, or has no loyalty) ★ A known enemy is better than a treacherous friend.
+——
+*fiddling* [adj.] [ˈfɪdlɪŋ] / petty / insignificant / unimportant
+  (not important, or of no real interest)
+  ★ Fiddling technical details sometimes can make a great difference.
+——
+*paradoxical* [adj.] [ˌpærəˈdɒksɪkl] / contradictory / conflicting (something involves two facts or qualities that seem to contradict each other) ★ I was in a very difficult and paradoxical situation.
+——
+*cumulative* [adj.] [ˈkjuːmjələtɪv] / accumulative [adj.] -> accumulate [v.]
+  (increasing or increased in quantity, degree, or force by successive additions) ★ The cumulative effect of using so many chemicals on the land could be disastrous.
+——
+*revere* [v.] [rɪˈvɪə(r)] / respect / admire
+  (to very much respect and admire someone or something) ★ Students revere the old professor.